When you try to find an alternative to Numbers 3 you discover that it

 Like Mesa, Tables

-(about $20 depending on the exchange rate) is designed to provide a
+(about $20 plus tax depending on the exchange rate) is designed to provide a

 uncluttered application.
 It has a slightly wider range of facilities,

 including rather limited AppleScriptability,

 and includes everything you need other than for quite advanced usage.

 On the whole I prefer it to Mesa, though there isn't a great deal in